AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 Newton's law were in the nature of formal ad

-hoc hypotheses
+hoc hypotheses,

-the results of the observations.
+results of the observations.

 The difficulty in shifting